n1g3ld0uglas/kubernetes-compliance-best-practices/README.md

 spec:
   order: 300
 ```

+## Move Zone-Based Policies to a new Tier

+According to PCI Controls number 1.1.1, 1.1.5 and 1.1.7, we need a formal process for approving and testing all network connections and changes to the rule sets.
+The best way to demonstrate this is by using Calico to record and review all policy changes that affect connectivity between covered components.

 ## Whitelist traffic for Kube-DNS
 To avoid any interruptions caused by the blocklists, we should explictly allow traffic for kube-dns: